 Whether you’re rooted in India or belong to any other part of the globe- we suggest styles that reflect the Indian culture- it’s better to grace an Indian wedding in ethnic wear.
 Sarees, salwar suits, and lehenga cholis are the most common festive ensembles.
 However, the style and details may vary with the community culture.

-North Indian weddings are usually loud and flashy.
-So look for outfits that have a good amount of ostentation, like brocade lehengas with metallic golden buttis, and bright rani pink sarees.
-Crystal-studded necklines and chunky embellishments get a thumbs-up for such celebrations.
+North and West Indian weddings are usually pompous and flashy.
+So look for high ostentation, like brocade lehengas with metallic golden buttis and bright rani pink silk sarees.
+Heavy crystal-studded necklines and chunky embellishments get a thumbs-up for such celebrations.

-South Indian weddings are comparatively quiet.
-But when it comes to clothing, women take pride in wearing heritage weaves like Kanchipuram silk sarees, Pattu sarees, and other varieties of South Indian silks.
-Intricately hand-crafted gold jewelry also forms an important part of festive attire.
-Wearing a saree is not necessary though.
+South and East Indian weddings are comparatively quiet.
+But when it comes to clothing, women take pride in wearing heritage weaves like Baluchari Sarees, Tussar silks, Kanchipuram silk sarees, Pattu sarees, and other varieties of silk and silk blends.
+Intricately hand-crafted gold jewelry also forms an integral part of festive attire.
+Wearing a saree is not necessary, though.
 You can pick a sophisticated-looking silk salwar suit or a plain georgette suit paired with a designer dupatta.

-Nikah, which is the nuptial ceremony of the Islamic culture, also calls for similar attire, with slight variations in colors and silhouette styles.
+Nikah, the nuptial ceremony of the Islamic culture, also calls for similar attire, with slight variations in colors and silhouette styles.
 Sharara suits, Anarkali suits, and indo-western lehenga suits in green, golden, and black hues are suitable for the ceremony.
 Unlike in most other communities, black outfits are acceptable for a Nikah ceremony.

-Your attire overall will have little to do with the community unless you strictly wish to keep-up with their traditions.
-Otherwise, as a guest, you can wear a sharara suit even for a South Indian wedding, and a Kanchipuram silk saree for a North Indian one.
-The main attributes to keep in mind are that the attire should be traditional and modest.
+Your attire overall will have little to do with the community unless you strictly wish to keep up with their traditions.
+Otherwise, as a guest, you can wear a sharara suit even for a South Indian wedding and a Kanchipuram silk saree for a North Indian one.
+The main attributes are that the attire should be traditional and modest.
 Avoid deep necklines and similar skin-revealing details.

 Colors for the occasion

-Ethnic wear is extremely colorful, and so is the vibe of Indian weddings.
-So these occasions give you the liberty to indulge in colors.
-Unless there is a dress code or color theme, you can pick any of your favorites- from bright pinks to vivacious greens and mystifying blues, or the entire spectrum.
-Although, you may consider avoiding heavy red/maroon sarees or monotone red or maroon lehenga cholis since the bride usually wears these colors while tying the knot.
-As a guest and well-wisher, you wouldn’t want to compete with her on her special day!
+Ethnic wear is an overdose of colors, and so is the vibe of Indian weddings.
+These occasions give you the liberty to indulge in varied palettes.
+Unless there is a dress code or color theme, you can pick any of your favorites- from bright pinks to jeweled greens and mystifying blues- or the entire spectrum.

 Accessories are inevitable

-The social norm is that you must enter a wedding venue wearing lots of ornaments.
+The age-old social norm is to enter a wedding venue wrapped in heavy ornaments.
 Indians love flaunting precious metals and diamonds on such days so going to an Indian marriage is like stepping into a treasure island.
-While planning your wardrobe, choose your jewelry depending on how closely related you are with the couple tying the knot.
-Closer the relation, heavier the jewelry!
-But with time ladies have started switching over to lower-priced accessories so if you do not possess a heavy gold necklace or a sparkling diamond set, there’s nothing to worry about.
+While planning your wardrobe, choose your jewelry depending on how closely you relate to the couple tying the knot.
+Closer the connection, the heavier the jewelry!

-Choosing the right footwear is important if you’re fashion-conscious.
-It’s good to stock up on embroidered juttis, colorful chappals and stone-studded heels for such occasions.
+Choosing trendy footwear is essential if you’re fashion-conscious.
+It’s good to stock up on embroidered juttis, colorful chappals, and stone-studded heels for such occasions.
 You may want to avoid your favorite high heels- the rituals of an Indian wedding can run into hours!

-Various functions held around the nuptials are quite varied.
+Various functions held around the nuptials are varied.
 It is advisable to wear outfits that are appropriate for the occasion.
-From strictly traditional ensembles to eccentric designer wear, your outfit selection should depend on the function and its socially acceptable dress code.
+From strictly traditional ensembles to new-age designer wear- your outfit selection should depend on the function and socially acceptable dress codes.

 Ganesh Puja/ Tilak

-The wedding rituals begin with a Ganesh Puja, Shanti Havan, or Tilak ceremony.
-Your attire for the semi-formal occasion should be simple and comfortable.
-The religious rituals usually involve a bonfire so better stick to cotton fabrics and loose-fitted garments.
-Avoid long sleeves and heavy dupattas, though.
-Tunics and long kurtis (ethnic dresses) are perfect if you don’t prefer elaborate silhouettes.
-Else a cotton Punjabi suit or a printed palazzo set will work equally well.
+The wedding rituals usually begin with a Ganesh Puja, Shanti Havan, or Tilak ceremony.
+Your attire for the semi-formal occasion should be simplistic and comfort-promising.
+The ceremony may involve a bonfire, so it would be better to opt for cotton fabrics and loose-fitted garments.
+Roomy palazzo suits or lightweight printed or minimally embroidered salwar suits are ideal picks for the occasion.

 Hands decorated with henna designs and the scent of eucalyptus oil in the air- the Mehendi function is one of the jolliest happenings of an Indian wedding.
-Although these days the bride and the groom’s families both arrange a Mehendi party for their guests, traditionally it was only a function for the bride’s family and friends.
-This party is colorful and lively, with music and dance.
-You can match the ambiance with floral suits and floral lehenga cholis.
-Pink and pastels are popular color palettes for the Mehendi, but you can indulge in any color or turn up wearing a rainbow outfit!
+Although these days the bride and the groom’s families together arrange a Mehendi party for their guests, traditionally, it was only a function for the bride’s family and friends.

-A melodious evening with enthusiastic dance performances by family and friends, the Sangeet function matches the main wedding ceremony in terms of audience energy.
-The dress code is usually ethnic with lots of bling and dazzle.
-Although a traditional lehenga, floor-length Anarkali or an embroidered or sequinned saree will work well, you can deviate with a contemporary outfit.
-A jacket suit or a palazzo saree is also equally acceptable for the occasion.
+The dress code is usually ethnic, with lots of bling and sparkles.
+Although a traditional lehenga, floor-length Anarkali, or an embroidered or sequinned saree will work well, you can deviate with a contemporary outfit.
+A jacket suit or a palazzo saree is equally acceptable for the occasion.

-Exchange of rings between the couple a day or two before the wedding is a ritual taken from western culture.
+The exchange of rings between the couple a day or two before the wedding is a ritual taken from western culture.
 The ring ceremony is usually devoid of cultural elements and maybe more like a cocktail party.
 It is more like an evening ball where the bride turns up in a fairy-tale designer gown.
-You can follow suit with an elegant indo-western gown in flattering fabrics like satin, georgette, and silk or contemporize your plain saree with a statement blouse and diamond earrings.
+You can follow suit with a glamorous evening gown made in flattering fabrics like satin, georgette, and silk, or contemporize your plain saree with a statement blouse and diamond earrings.

 Wed-Lock ceremony/ Pheras

 Seven circles- seven vows- the Indian wed-lock ceremony is a beautiful moment to witness.
-It staunchly involves a series of pious rituals and the dress code, therefore, is purely traditional wear.
-Women get decked up heavy silk sarees, wedding sarees, lehenga cholis with shimmery ostentation and lots of jewelry.
+It involves a series of religious rituals, and the dress code is purely traditional wear.
+Women get decked up in heavy silk sarees, wedding sarees, lehenga cholis with shimmery ostentation, and lots of jewelry.
 Richly ornamented sharara suits and Anarkali suits also go well with the occasion.
 As far as possible, you must avoid western silhouettes and look for Indian outfits with graceful details.
 If saree draping is not your thing, you can opt for a readymade or pre-stitched saree.
 A hint of ruffles on the edges would look trendy!

-The reception is a formal post-wedding party where relatives, friends, and associates walk up to a decorated stage and bless the newly-married couple.
-For such a massive crowd, you may have to step-up your look and indulge in heavy wedding wear.
+The reception is a formal post-wedding party where relatives, friends, and associates walk up to a decorated stage or highlighting backdrop and bless the newly-married couple.
+To keep up with the sparkling set-up, you may have to elevate your look by indulging in heavy wedding wear.
 The reception usually doesn’t have a dress code unless specified by the host.
 So you can choose from traditional or indo-western attire.
-Whichever outfit you pick, make sure it has a good amount of glitter or dazzle.
+Whichever outfit you pick, ensure it has a good amount of glitter or dazzling elements.
 Sequinned sarees and crystal stone embroidered garments look great for a reception party.

-These rituals are held on a larger scale in smaller cities of India while the fast-moving urban lifestyle has led to a lot of these functions getting combined or just avoided altogether.
-However, if you’re going to attend any such closely-held events, then you can grace the occasion in a semi-formal salwar suit.
-A contemporary palazzo or even a dressy Anarkali Kurti is a perfect pick for such post-wedding ceremonies.
+These rituals are held on a larger scale in smaller cities of India, while the fast-moving urban lifestyle has led to many of these functions getting combined or just avoided altogether.
+However, you can grace the occasion in a semi-formal salwar suit.
+You can also experiment with your look by choosing a fusion outfit that is comfy and effortless!

-After having sorted your look for each for the functions, it’s time to enjoy the celebrations!
+After having sorted your look for the wedding functions it’s time to enjoy the celebrations!